 Sarah Dwyer, Director of Communications

 Sarah collaborates with faculty, academic leadership, students and colleagues to document and share interdisciplinary education, research and engagement at Duke, including the Bass Connections program.
+She also leads communications in the Office for Faculty Advancement.
 Previously, Sarah worked at IntraHealth International, a global health nonprofit, where she managed communications for the organization’s largest project.
-Prior to moving to Durham from New York City in 2006, Sarah was the Acting Director of Development at The Graduate Center of the City University of New York.
-Sarah has an M.A. in International Studies from The Graduate Center of the City University of New York and a B.A. in Art History from Vassar College.
-She speaks French and is passionate about cheese.
+Prior to moving to Durham from New York City in 2006, Sarah was the acting director of development at The Graduate Center of the City University of New York.
+Sarah has an M.A. in international studies from The Graduate Center of the City University of New York and a B.A. in art history from Vassar College.

-Laura works collaboratively across the university to manage program design, implementation and financing for Bass Connections and the Rubenstein Fellows Academy.
-Laura was previously the Director of Finance and Development at the James B. Hunt Institute for Educational Leadership and Policy and, prior to that, was a Senior Program Manager at the Partnership for Public Service where she designed and managed leadership development and cultural change initiatives for federal agencies.
+Laura works collaboratively across the university to manage program design, implementation and financing for Bass Connections.
+Laura was previously the director of finance and development at the James B. Hunt Institute for Educational Leadership and Policy and, prior to that, was a senior program manager at the Partnership for Public Service, where she designed and managed leadership development and cultural change initiatives for federal agencies.
 Laura has a B.A. in public policy analysis and political science from the University of North Carolina, Chapel Hill, and an M.B.A. from the Smith School of Business at the University of Maryland.
 She is certified and trained in Ken Blanchard’s Situational Leadership Model, the Strength Deployment Inventory and the DISC assessment.

 Mindy Miller, Manager, Special Projects